Domains

 Prerequisites: Two talents from Ether

 Soul sailing pilots call it "the snap."
-Most spirits flee when the body is threatened.
-Yours doesn't flinch.
-It bites back.
+Most spirits flee home along the gentlest path.
+Yours goes through whoever made it necessary.

 Spectral Assault